AlexLewis10/bank-tech-test2/README.md

 # Bank Tech Test - In Progress

-This challenge is set at part of the Individual Technical Challenge week at Makers in which you aim to achieve proffessional code quality standards.
+This challenge is set at part of the Individual Technical Challenge week at Makers in which you aim to achieve professional code quality standards.
 Following feedback from the first iteration I am now making improvements.

 ### Requirements